 During the 19th century, comets were only given names after their second apparition, while those that had only appeared once were designated by a combination of year of discovery, numbers (both Arabic and Roman) and letters.
 Sometimes, the name of the discoverer was referred to in parentheses.
 It was not until the 20th century that comets were routinely named after their discoverers.

-Today, the IAU’s Committee on Small Body Nomenclature (CSBN) is the responsible body for strategic matters related to comet naming.
-When a comet is discovered and confirmed, the Central Bureau for Astronomical Telegrams (CBAT) announces it on behalf of the IAU.
+Today, the IAU’s Division F Working Group on Small Body Nomenclature (SBN) is the responsible body for strategic matters related to comet naming.
+When a comet is discovered and confirmed, the Minor Planet Center (MPC) announces it on behalf of the IAU.
 It is then given a designation according to the following pattern (see Resolution C.5 approved by the IAU in 1995 on p.32 of this PDF):

 As an example, the third comet discovered in the second half of January 2013, and classified as periodic, would be designated as P/2013 B3.
 The precise method, including exceptions and special cases, is described in the Cometary Designation System IAU resolution.

-When a periodic comet is observed after its second apparition, the IAU’s Minor Planet Center (MPC) gives it a permanent number indicating the order of the discovery.
+When a periodic comet is observed after its second apparition, the IAU’s Minor Planet Center (MPC) gives it a sequential number indicating the order of the discovery.

-To complete the designation, a comet is given the name of its two first discoverers (last name for an individual or one word or acronym for a team of astronomers).
+To complete the designation, comets are either given the name of the discovery team or of one or two individual members of the team (last name for an individual or one word or acronym for a team of astronomers).
+Discoveries by individuals are named for up to three independent discoverers.
 The names appear in chronological order and separated by a hyphen.
 In very rare cases the title can consist of three discoverers, or can even be generic.

 Examples of complete titles for comets (whether provisional or final) are 119P/Parker-Hartley, C/1995 O1 (Hale-Bopp) or 146P/Shoemaker-LINEAR.